 - Using the language in the story, discuss each photograph in the book.
-Notice details in the pictures and use that information to better understand the text. - Help the children find any tricky words in the text: amazing, deciduous, insulating, nocturnal, and unique.
+Notice details in the pictures and use that information to better understand the text. - Help the children find any tricky words in the text: adventure, guess, luggage, and opposite.
 Discuss meaning, word structure, and sounds you expect to hear in those words.
-Notice that underneath, outside, and evergreen are compound words.
+Notice that cowboy, downstairs, backpack, goodbye, outside, and someone are compound words.
+Pay special attention to the names of the places Dad visited while on his adventure.

 - Have the children read the text independently.
-While they're reading, listen to and prompt each student to use meaning, structure, and visual information to figure out words, self-correct, or improve expression. - Introduce and discuss graphic organizers.
-A graphic organizer provides a visual representation of information, concepts, or ideas to help children understand and organize what they are reading.
+While they're reading, listen to and prompt each student to use meaning, structure, and visual information to figure out words, self-correct, or improve expression. - Identify and discuss the basic story elements in the text: characters, setting, problem, and solution.